Banded sugar ant: Life cycle and reproduction

 Workers that belong to different matrilines (female ancestry) appear significantly different from each other in size.
 Matrilines are also said to influence caste determination within the species.

 Interaction with humans

 The banded sugar ant is considered a household pest and is occasionally seen in houses at night.
 It is capable of damaging furniture and fittings by chewing the wood.
 Carbon disulphide can be used to treat and remove a banded sugar ant nest.
 The ants do not pose any threat to humans, because they are incapable of stinging and can only spray formic acid.
 However, the larger soldiers can inflict a painful bite with their powerful jaws, and the formic acid they spray is corrosive to human skin.
-The eggs of the species were consumed by the Australian Aborigines.
+The eggs of the species were consumed by the Indigenous Australians.